RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/West-Wind-Internet-Protocols/Quick-Start-Examples/Uploading-a-file-via-HTTP.md

 * wwDemo :: FileUpload
 ```

-The key here is the Request.GetMultiPartFile() method which retrieves the file by its key name.
+The key here is the `Request.GetMultiPartFile()` method which retrieves the file by its key name.
 Pass in an option filename string by reference to also retrieve the file name the browser sent.

-Note that uploads in Web Connection are limited to 16 megs total content due to FoxPro's 16meg string limit.
+> ##### @icon-warning IIS POST Limit Configuration Required for Servers
+> Note that [IIS must be configured for large file uploads](dm-topic://_4lp0zgm9d) in order to accept files of more than a few megabytes.
+By default the IIS and ASP.NET uploads are limited to  around 2mb.

 ### Using an ASP.NET Web Form to receive the File
 Here's another server side example of what C# code in an ASP.Net page might look like to pick up a POSTed file: